 Wildlife rescue with the Wildlife Angels

-Due to to the current situation with COVID, Please call our helpline on 07872 421878 for advice before bringing an animal to us.
+Please call our helpline on 07872 421878 for advice and to check we have available space before bringing any wildlife to us.

 For frequently asked questions on what to do to help injured birds, hedgehogs etc, please visit our Wildlife Help pages – it may save a call.
 If you need to get in touch, please call on 07872 421878.
 Our line is always very busy but you can send us a message if the line is engaged and we’ll get back to you as soon as we can.
 Please note we are not able to offer advice through messaging services.